-Author Jon Del Arroz recently had his attending membership to WorldCon revoked.
+A few years back, author Jon Del Arroz had his attending membership to WorldCon revoked.
 This generated a lot of discussion.
 WorldCon stated that JDA was banned:

 “…because he has made it clear that he fully intends to break our code of conduct.
 We take that seriously.
 Worldcon 76 strives to be an inclusive place in fandom, as difficult as that can be, and racist and bullying behavior is not acceptable at our Worldcon.
 This expulsion is one step towards eliminating such behavior and was not taken lightly.”